 The Least Trusted Profession In America

-I’m going to go through a recent website review I did with you and demonstrate why marketers are amongst the least trusted profession in America, according to Gallup, year after year – only 2 points higher than members of Congress – the lower the number, the less you are trusted.
+I’m going to share a recent website review I did and demonstrate why marketers are amongst the least trusted professions in America.
+Year after year, according to Gallup, marketers rank only 2 points higher than members of Congress.
+In the chart below, the lower the number, the less you are trusted.
 (Image from Gallup.)

 Take a look at this website: